Core Concepts

 Finish Tools

-The finish tool signals task completion.
+A finish tool signals task completion.
 By default, agents use SIMPLE_FINISH_TOOL:

 from stirrup.tools.finish import FinishParams, SIMPLE_FINISH_TOOL